biojava/biojava.github.io/_wikis/GSoC:AAPropertiesComputation.md

 -   Linked up the executable jar file on maven to Cookbook
 -   Simplified the section under Physico-Chemical Properties Computation on <http://biojava.org/wiki/BioJava:CookBook>
+-   Added dummy id to be allowed in the xml file of AminoAcidComposition.
+    -   It will be used in future as an option to compute the mass of amino acid instead of based only on elements.

 Skype call notes
 ----------------